Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when not to use ('do NOT use for detailed per-agent analysis') and provides the alternative tool (get_agent_detail), giving clear decision guidance.
+Explicitly states when not to use this tool ('Do NOT use for detailed per-agent analysis') and provides a clear alternative ('use get_agent_detail for that').
+This helps the agent select the correct tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.